 - a.
-Illness or an illness or death in the student's immediate family which prevents the student from taking an exam. - b.
-A scheduled exam conflicts with the student's religious belief or practice. - c.
-A student has two in-class exams scheduled to begin within 23 hours of each other (e.g., a 6:00 p.m. exam on a Monday followed by a 5:00 p.m. exam the next day would be a conflict; however, a 6:00 p.m. exam on a Monday followed by a 6:00 p.m. exam the next day would NOT be a conflict). - d.
-A student has three in-class exams scheduled within a period of 3 calendar days, in which case a student may reschedule one exam. - e.
-Unanticipated event that conflicts with the scheduled exam; such event must be one which requires the student to attend (note: this exception is rare; events such as travel/vacation plans, weddings, employment obligations, etc. do not qualify).
+The student's illness or injury, or an illness, injury, or death in the student's immediate family, which prevents the student from taking an exam. - b.
+The time of an exam conflicts with the student's religious belief or practice. - c.
+A student has two scheduled final exams that are scheduled to begin within 23 hours of each other (e.g., a 6:00 p.m. scheduled final exam on a Monday followed by a 5:00 p.m. scheduled final exam the next day would be a conflict; however, a 6:00 p.m. scheduled final exam on a Monday followed by a 6:00 p.m. scheduled final exam the next day would NOT be a conflict).
+Note: This 23-hour rule applies only to scheduled final exams, not to self-scheduled or take-home final exams, and not to any in-session exams. - d.
+A student has three scheduled final exams scheduled within a period of 3 calendar days, in which case a student may reschedule one scheduled final exam.
+Note: This 3-day rule applies only to scheduled final exams, not to self-scheduled or take-home final exams, and not to any in-session exams. - e.
+Unanticipated event that conflicts with an exam; such event must be one that requires the student to attend (note: this exception is rare; events such as travel/vacation plans, weddings, employment obligations, etc., do not qualify).